-There is no test that confirms the diagnosis of irritable bowel syndrome (IBS).
+There is no test that confirms the diagnosis of IBS.
 A doctor can usually diagnose IBS from the typical symptoms, and tests are used to rule out other conditions.

 Your doctor will check that there is nothing else going on.
-Usually this will include an examination of your tummy (abdomen) and some simple tests.
+Usually this will include an examination of your tummy (abdomen) and back passage (rectum) and some simple tests.

 - Full blood count (FBC) - to rule out lack of iron in the blood (anaemia), which is associated with various gut (bowel) disorders.